wragge/hansard-language/data/words/freedoms-hofreps-1970/contexts.md

 * We have to acknowledge cultural differences with our neighbours, but if we do not maintain a consistent concern for human rights in our policies we risk more blatant disregard for human rights in neighbouring countries and, we risk, also, a progressive deterioration of and disregard for human rights and **freedoms** in our own country.

 * That they welcome the statement by the honourable the Minister for Customs and Excise,  Mr Chipp,  that the concept of censorship is abhorrent to all men and women who believe in the basic **freedoms** and that, as a philosophy, it is evil and ought to be condemned.

+* VII on Respect for Human Rights and Fundamental **Freedoms**, which clearly places an obligation on all signatories to promote and respect human rights and civil liberties in their respective countries.

 * Respect for human rights and fundamental **freedoms**, including the freedom of thought, conscience, religion or belief The participating States will respect human rights and fundamental **freedoms**, including the freedom of thought, conscience, religion or belief, for all without distinction as to race, sex, language or religion.